Increased demand in a time of remote working.

 As people around the world spend more time in their homes to help stop the spread of COVID-19, the amount of digital content they consume has skyrocketed.
 For my company, base, that has led to a significantly increased reliance on our platform to help media companies work remotely.
 Since 2015, we have provided media companies with centralised cloud storage integrated with media software tools online and on-demand—a business model that has special appeal now that many people must collaborate online.

 When lockdowns began in the UK, some of our customers had very little time to shift from working together in a common space with high-speed internet access to working remotely with varying levels of technology and connectivity.
 Suddenly, they were using our platform at record levels.

-Fortunately, BASE Media Cloud’s multicloud platform is supported by IBM Cloud Services.
+Fortunately, base’s multicloud platform is supported by IBM Cloud Services.
 Our solutions leverage IBM Cloud Bare Metal Servers on the IBM public cloud, as well as Aspera and IBM Cloud Object Storage.
 This provides our customers with reliable access to their important files and the ability to transfer files quickly for various editing and production tasks.

 How our customers are coping

 One of our long-standing customers, Little Dot Studios (LDS), creates content for social media networks.
 When stay-at-home orders were issued, Little Dot had 48 hours to set up more than 80 employees to work from home.
 Fortunately, LDS had been working in partnership with us toward a cloud-first infrastructure, and they were able to implement it quickly.
 Our IBM Cloud solution managed the surge in activity flawlessly.